HelloChatterbox/dev_documentation/docs/about-mycroft-ai/contributing.md

    `git commit -m "Issues-123 - Fixing 'A' sound on Spelling Skill"`

 7. Before committing, format your code following the PEP8 rules and organize your imports removing unused libs.
-To check whether you are following these rules, install pep8 and run `pep8 mycroft test` while in the `mycroft-core` folder.
-This will check for formatting issues in the `mycroft` and `test` folders.
+To check whether you are following these rules, install pep8 and run `pep8 chatterbox test` while in the `chatterbox-core` folder.
+This will check for formatting issues in the `chatterbox` and `test` folders.
 8. Once you have committed everything and are done with your branch, you have to rebase your code with **dev**.
 Do the following steps:
    1. Make sure you do not have any changes left on your branch
    2. Checkout on dev branch and make sure it is up-to-date